ferdianmaulana/salary-per-hour/README.md

 This folder contains SQL script that will create or replace *salary_per_hour* table from CTE query.
 There are six (6) sub-cte in this CTE query.
 1. *transform_hours* <br />
 This sub-cte load the raw data by join two (2) tables which are timesheets & employees, and do some transformation or feature engineering and resulting 3 new columns which are:
-    - *hours_raw that* contains total working hours for each employees per day.
+    - *hours_raw* that contains total working hours for each employees per day.
-    - *v_avg_hours that* contains the result of the moving average calculation that averaging five (5) following and five (5) preceding working hours for each employees.
+    - *mov_avg_hours* that contains the result of the moving average calculation that averaging five (5) following and five (5) preceding working hours for each employees.
 This feature created because there are some employee timesheets data that have working hours more than 12 hours.
 I assume that this company is from Indonesia, and based on Keputusan Menteri Tenaga Kerja dan Transmigrasi Nomor 102 Tahun 2004, the maximum working hours is 12 hours.
 So I, think this is a data anomaly that needed to be handled.
 ![lebih dari 12 jam](https://user-images.githubusercontent.com/37076565/200488318-bca8d19b-4dbb-451b-aaa8-aff9b8823847.PNG)
     Moreover, there are other anomaly that spotted.
 There are employee timesheets data that have Null value on the checkin or checkout columns.
 So, it's not possible to get the total working hours for some timesheets data.
 ![riwayat dari akhir sampai awal checkin atau out null](https://user-images.githubusercontent.com/37076565/200488393-4c96c1cb-729a-4670-a017-e5a5a94b9210.PNG)